List of One Piece films: One Piece Film: Gold

 The 13th One Piece film was released on July 23, 2016.
 The film followed the July 16, 2016 TV special titled One Piece: Heart of Gold.
 The first 2016 issue of Shueisha's Weekly Shonen Jump magazine also revealed that Eiichiro Oda would be part of the anime film as executive producer.
 The report also states that anime director Hiroaki Miyamoto, who helmed "One Piece" episodes 352-679 and was assistant director for "One Piece: Baron Omatsuri and the Secret Island," will be part of the "One Piece Film: Gold" as director.
 This anime film was penned by Tsutomu Kuroiwa, the scriptwriter of the live-action "Black Butler" film, the live-action "Liar Game: The Final Stage" film, and the live-action "The Perfect Insider" TV series.

 One Piece: Stampede

 The 14th One Piece film was released on August 9, 2019.
 It was directed by Takashi Otsuka and was first announced following the broadcast of Episode of Skypiea.
 The film commemorates the anime's 20th anniversary.

 One Piece Film: Red

 The 15th One Piece film was released on August 6, 2022.
 It was first announced in the November 21, 2021 issue of Weekly Shōnen Jump in commemoration of the anime Episode 1000's release.
+One Piece Film: Red is also the highest grossing One Piece film to date.
+Despite only being released to box office in Japan, its box office gross revenue is approximately 3 times higher than the next highest in Japan (One Piece: Film Z) and 1.7 times higher than One Piece: Stampede, which previously held the record for highest global box office revenue among One Piece films.

+This film also stars Japanese pop singer Ado, who sings various original and co-written songs, such as Mrs. Green Apple's 私は最強, which topped charts across Japan.